MyEtherWallet/knowledge-base/source/_posts/en/mewwallet/mewwallet-user-guide.md

 **Step 3.** Your new account should generate.
 * This account is also tied to the recovery phrase from the ‘Back up your account’ section.
 * When you restore your main account, all subsequent accounts will also be restored.
+You just need to add them again as regular 'additional' accounts.

 <img src="/images/posts/mewconnect/madd3.jpg" style="max-width: 250px;" />